HyenaPixel: Global Image Context with Convolutions: Evaluation

 \subsection{Image Classification}

-\paragraph{Pre-training on ImageNet-1k.} We train our models on ImageNet-1k~\cite{deng2009imagenet} (IN-1k) with 1000 classes.
-It consists of 1.3M and 50K images in the training and validation set, respectively.
-We follow the training strategy of Yu et al.~\shortcite{yu2022metaformer_baselines} and optimize with AdamW~\cite{loshchilov2017decoupled}, a batch size of 4096, a learning rate of $4e^{-3}$, and weight decay of $0.05$ for 310 epochs.
-The learning rate is scheduled with a linear warm-up for 20 epochs followed by cosine decay for 280 epochs with a final learning rate of $1e^{-5}$ and an additional 10 cool-down epochs.
-Regularization is added by Stochastic depth~\cite{huang2016deep} of 0.2, Label Smoothing~\cite{szegedy2016rethinking} with 0.1, and Res Scale~\cite{shleifer2021normformer} in the last two stages.
+\paragraph{Training on ImageNet-1k.} We train on ImageNet-1k~\cite{deng2009imagenet} (IN-1k) consisting of 1.3M and 50K images in the training and validation set, respectively.
+The images are categorized into 1000 classes.
+We follow the training strategy of \citet{yu2022metaformer_baselines} and optimize with AdamW~\cite{loshchilov2017decoupled}, a batch size of 4096, a learning rate of $4e^{-3}$, and a weight decay of $0.05$ for 310 epochs.
+The learning rate is scheduled with a linear warm-up for 20 epochs followed by a cosine decay for 280 epochs and an additional 10 cool-down epochs with a final learning rate of $1e^{-5}$.
+Regularization is added by stochastic depth~\cite{huang2016deep} (0.6 for B36 scale, otherwise 0.2), label smoothing~\cite{szegedy2016rethinking} with 0.1, and res scale~\cite{shleifer2021normformer} in the last two stages.
+We do not apply token labeling~\cite{jiang2021all}.
+We apply the following data augmentations: Mixup~\cite{zhang2017mixup}, Cutmix~\cite{yun2019cutmix}, Rand\-Augment~\cite{cubuk2020randaugment}, and Random Erasing~\cite{zhong2020random}.
+Our implementation is based on the \textit{timm} framework~\cite{rw2019timm}.